Occala/netcode.notes/SlotSceneSync/README.md

 This allows us to actually set the proxy inactive without disrupting sync on the underlying sync representing that entity

-The whole concept is runtime editing, more advanced than the typical seen in VRC, the extent of which is usually editing of baked objects that already exist in the hierarchy.
+The whole concept is runtime editing, more advanced than what would normally be the limit in VRC; the extent of which, is usually editing of baked objects that already exist in the hierarchy.

 Synced entities in this case do exist in advance (at least the data holder does), but the componentalization of prefabs means they can be composed into new things.